8 Days of Christmas

-8 Days of Christmas is the fourth and penultimate studio album and the first and only Christmas album by American R&B girl group Destiny's Child, released on October 30, 2001 by Columbia Records.
+8 Days of Christmas is the only Christmas album and fourth studio album by American R&B girl group Destiny's Child, released on October 30, 2001, by Columbia Records.

 Background

 The album contains twelve tracks featuring traditional Christmas songs and three original songs.
 Most of them are re-arranged with up-tempo beats in a contemporary R&B style.
-The album was recorded in Summer 2001 in the United States, but Kelly Rowland stated during the "8 Days of Christmas" video premiere on BET's 106 & Park in Fall 2001 that parts of the album were also recorded in Japan during Destiny's Child's overseas promo tour.
+The album was recorded in summer 2001 in the United States, but Kelly Rowland stated during the "8 Days of Christmas" video premiere on BET's 106 & Park in autumn 2001 that parts of the album were also recorded in Japan during Destiny's Child's overseas promo tour.
 In the same interview, Beyoncé revealed, "Actually we wrote the song two years ago when we went in the studio to do some Christmas something.
 That's what started the idea of doing a Christmas album."
 The song "8 Days of Christmas" first appeared on the double-disc reissue of The Writing's on the Wall in November 2000.